-In this post I have gathered important occult and astrological writings about the Sun, for easier personal reference (as everything on this planet will be on this page) and hopefully this is going to be useful for some of my readers as well.
+In this post, I have gathered important occult and astrological writings about the Sun, for easier personal reference (as everything on this planet will be on this page) and hopefully, this is going to be useful for some of my readers as well.

 General occult and astrological information about the Sun

-Ancients called the Sun Sol, Helios, Phoebus, Apollo and Ra.
+Ancients called the Sun Sol, Helios, Phoebus, Apollo, and Ra.
 He passes through all the zodiac signs in one year and his mean motion is 59 minutes and 8 seconds, according to William Lilly, the most famous astrologer of the seventeenth century.

-The Sun rules only the sign Leo, and is in detriment in Aquarius.
-He is exalted in the 19th degree of Aries, and is in his fall in the 19th degree of Libra.
-The Sun governs the fiery triplicity daytime (which is Aries, Leo and Sagittarius).
+The Sun rules only the sign Leo and is in detriment in Aquarius.
+He is exalted in the 19th degree of Aries and is in his fall in the 19th degree of Libra.
+The Sun governs the fiery triplicity daytime (which is Aries, Leo, and Sagittarius).

 He is never retrograde but his movements are not always the same – he sometimes moves more slowly than at other times.
 His nature is hot and dry, but more moderate than that of Mars.
 It’s a masculine luminary and if well dignified in a natal chart, he usually bestows wealth.

 The orb of the Sun is 15 degrees, so any planet in the astral chart within fifteen degrees of the Sun is told to be in conjunction with the Sun.
 Planets too close to the Sun are called combust – they are burnt or provoked by the Sun, and this usually produces negative results.
-For example, often Mercury is burnt by the Sun as he’s never too far from it, which may produce the lack of concentration, bad memory and an inability to think the subject through in a native.
+For example, often Mercury is burnt by the Sun as he’s never too far from it, which may produce a lack of concentration, bad memory, and an inability to think the subject through in a native.

 Blavatsky writes that there are seven suns, each on its own plane of existence, and that they all emanate from the Central Sun (the way that I understand her writings) and that the Central Sun is the center of universal life-electricity within which divine radiance is focused.